mzbac/chatgpt-plus-api-client/README.md

 Before using the API client, you must set the CHATGPT_COOKIES and CHATGPT_AUTH_TOKEN environment variables.
 These values can be obtained by manually copying the cookies and authentication token from your browser requests.

-## Get Cookies and Authorization Headers using Browser Dev Tools

-Cookies and authorization headers can be accessed using the developer tools in your browser.
-Here's how you can do it in Google Chrome:

-### Getting Cookies
+## Getting CHATGPT_COOKIES from cookies

-1. Open the website you want to inspect in Google Chrome.
+1. Open Google Chrome and navigate to the website you need to retrieve the cookies from.
-2. Right-click on the page and select "Inspect".
+2. Press F12 or right-click anywhere on the page and select "Inspect" from the context menu to open the Developer Tools.
-3. Click on the "Network" tab in the DevTools panel.
+3. Click on the "Application" tab in the Developer Tools.
-4. Refresh the page to initiate a network request.
-5. Click on one of the requests in the list to inspect its details.
-6. In the right-side panel, scroll down to the "Headers" section.
-7. The "Cookie" header, if present, will be listed under "Request Headers".
+4. In the left sidebar, expand the "Cookies" section and select the domain for the website you are working with.
+5. You should see the list of cookies for the selected domain.
+Look for the following cookies:
+   - __Host-next-auth.csrf-token
+   - intercom-session-dgkjq2bp
+   - __Secure-next-auth.session-token
+   - _puid
+6. For each of the above cookies, copy the value of the "Value" field.
+7. Combine the cookie values into a single string, separating each cookie with a semicolon and a space.
+The resulting string should look like this:
+   __Host-next-auth.csrf-token=[value]; intercom-session-dgkjq2bp=[value];__Secure-next-auth.session-token=[value]; _puid=[value]
+8. Set the value of the CHATGPT_COOKIES environment variable to the string you just created.

+Note that these steps are specific to Google Chrome.
+If you are using a different web browser, the process for retrieving cookies may be slightly different.

-### Getting Authorization Headers
+### Getting CHATGPT_AUTH_TOKEN from Authorization Headers

 1. Open the website you want to inspect in Google Chrome.
 2. Right-click on the page and select "Inspect".